marufeuille/xtermjs-with-docker/README.md

 this commands get current global ip and set sg rule. because docker remote api is very dangerous to publish all over the world.

-## Maybe will be requently asked question.
+## Will be requently asked question.
 ### Does not connect web

 - This auto deploy scripts set Your Global IP to Security Group.